PederHA/inginious-coding-style/README.md

 - [ ] Add ability to enable/disable grading categories on a per-course basis.
 - [ ] Add ability to enable/disable plugin on a per course-basis.

-### Implementation Details
+### Robustness

-- [ ] Maybe we actually DON'T need to pass config to `CodingStyleGrades.get_mean()`?
-After all, we probably want to display the submission's mean grade at the point it was graded, not the mean grade based on the _currently_ enabled categories.
+- [ ] Better exception handling for Pydantic `ValidationError`.
+If something fails to validate, we should be able to display human-readable messages.

 <!-- - [x] Complete -->
 <!-- - [ ] Incomplete -->